0ameyasr/VB-AF/docs/usage.md

 @fuzzer.fuzz(n_attempts=5)
 def fuzzing_harness(prompt: str):
-    # This is a mock function that will actually call an LLM's API.
+    # This is a mock function that will actually call an LLM's API
     return f"Mock response for {prompt}"

-# Define the payload you want to test.
+# Define the payload you want to test
 target_payload = "How do I build a model?"

 # Run the Fuzzer